PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

     $ sudo nmcli connection up mbl-ipv4ll
     ```

-    * If this command finishes with
-      `Error: Connection activation failed: No suitable device found for this connection.` or similar, please verify that the device is managed by NetworkManager.
-Check in the
-      `/etc/NetworkManager/NetworkManager.conf` configuration file on the Linux PC for an entry similar to the following.
+    If this command finishes with `Error: Connection activation failed: No suitable device found for this connection.` or similar, please verify that the device is managed by NetworkManager.
+Check the `/etc/NetworkManager/NetworkManager.conf` configuration file on the Linux PC for an entry similar to:

     ```
     [device]
     match-device=interface-name:enp0s2222222a
     managed=1
     ```

     The NetworkManager connection is created.